My Top Pick

 - Cycling avoids the tedium of running or indoor exercise.
 If you are a person that lives for soap operas or reruns of The Office, and indoor treadmill might be for you.
 If you’re more like me and need some fresh air and Vitamin D once in a while, it is much more invigorating to get outside to exercise.
 Also, since I can cover about 3-4x the distance on a bike as I can running, I don’t get bored nearly as easily!

-- Cycling doesn’t require me to wear two sports bras and wrap my chest with an ace bandage just to stay comfortable.
+- Cycling doesn’t require me to double up on sports bras to contain my chest.
+When I run, I have to wear two sports bras and wrap my chest with an ace bandage just to stay comfortable.
 Let’s face it, as a 300-pound woman on a bike, I need far less support than I do when I’m trying to jog.

 Why do you want to ride?